agorf/thyme/README.md

 # Thyme

-A minimal gallery for viewing your photos.
+A simple photo browser and viewer.

 ## Quick how-to